charbileigh/charbileigh/README.md

 🌸🌸
-I am a Junior software developer/tester with a Bachelor of Science in Mechanical and Mechatronics Engineering and a Postgraduate Diploma in Disability Studies from the University of Cape Town (UCT).
+I am a software tester with a Bachelor of Science in Mechanical and Mechatronics Engineering and a Postgraduate Diploma in Disability Studies from the University of Cape Town (UCT).

 My expertise spans software development, quality assurance testing, project management, and freelance writing.
 I excel at designing sophisticated user interfaces, testing interfaces, writing compelling narratives, and managing innovative projects that seamlessly blend technology and accessibility.
 I am a well-rounded professional who wants to redefine the future, launching one groundbreaking project after another.

+I ensure the quality and functionality of software systems and contribute to data development.
+My work includes testing applications, and configuring software to meet business requirements.
+I work closely with various teams to ensure that everything runs smoothly and delivers high quality results that meet our objectives.
 🌸🌸

 ## My Tech Stack 💻